IceflowRE/redeclipse-server-docker/README.md

   - *Create a copy with name `docker-compose.yml`*
   - *Change all the `<variable>` inside the file, to their respective values*

+- Pull latest docker image from Docker Hub for all defined services
+`docker-compose pull`

 - Start/ Restart container
 `docker-compose up -d <name>`